The Tongass National Forest in Southeast Alaska is the largest intact temperate rainforest in the world.

 The lands and waters of the Tongass sustain a unique Alaskan way of life, including cultural and spiritual ties for Alaska Native communities; subsistence activities; robust salmon fisheries; remote wilderness tourism; and mining, timber, and other economic development activities.

-The TAC convened a group of diverse stakeholders over the course of two years to develop a set of consensus recommendations for the management of timber resources in the Tongass.
+The TAC, a federally-chartered group of diverse stakeholders, met over the course of two years to develop a set of consensus recommendations for the management of timber resources in the Tongass.

-The TTC continued the work of the TAC to support ongoing stakeholder cooperation in the Tongass and track progress against the TAC's final consensus recommendations.
+The TTC continued the work of the TAC to support ongoing stakeholder cooperation in Tongass management and track progress against the TAC's final consensus recommendations.

-The CAC convened a group of diverse stakeholders to develop a set of recommendations to inform the State of Alaska in negotiating with the Forest Service over revisions to the Roadless Rule in the Tongass National Forest.
+The CAC was convened by the State of Alaska to develop a set of recommendations to support the State in its Cooperating Agency status with the Forest Service in the development of an Alaska-specific Roadless Rule for the Tongass National Forest.